 - Can a sinus infection cause dizziness?

 - Can sinus infection cause dizziness?

 - Can a tooth infection cause dizziness?

-- Can a staph infection turn into mrsa?
+- Can a staph infection be deadly?

 - Talk to a dermatologist online for free